Is Apple killing Mac gaming? Believe it or not, this is a question developers and gamers seriously ask themselves every few months.

 And there’s also the Vulkan alternative.

-Recently the Khronos Group and Valve released MoltenVK, a third-party tool to allow bring Vulkan games to MacOS.
+Initially, Apple decided to drop Vulkan and focus all its energy on the Metal API, but recently the Khronos Group and Valve released MoltenVK, a third-party tool to allow bring Vulkan games to macOS.

 In theory, that could be a great alternative to support Mac, Windows, and Linux simultaneously.
 Even Valve used it to make Dota 2’s Mac version up to 50% faster than before.